 If you’re unsure where to start your search for a reputable flipper, consider HomeLight’s Simple Sale platform.
 Simple Sale provides cash offers for homes in almost any condition nationwide in as little as 48 hours.
 No repairs, no staging, no open houses.

 Review your options

 Once you’ve received your home’s Simple Sale price, we’ll also provide a side-by-side estimation of how much you’d make selling your home on the open market with the help of a top agent so you can compare.
 With this information in hand, you’re less likely to sell for cash and then feel those pangs of regret.
-In any case, it’s good to know your options and make a decision from there.
+In any case, it’s good to know your options and decide from there.

 McCorkel echoes: “Typically, we’re a good fit for someone where the house is truly not livable — they’re having health issues, and they want to move fast,” McCorkel says.
-If a home is in good shape, but the owner “thinks it sounds cool to sell it without doing repairs or wait three to six months dealing with an agent, I’ll be honest and say, ‘My offer would be this, but I think you’d do better just listing with an agent.’”
+If a home is in good shape, but the owner “thinks it sounds cool to sell it without doing repairs or wait three to six months dealing with an agent, I’ll be honest and say, ‘My offer would be this, but I think you’d do better just listing with an agent.”

 Header Image Source: (Daniel Tuttle / Unsplash)

 - "“Guiding You Home” Survey," Coldwell Banker Real Estate LLC (March 2020)

 - "Home Flipping Dips Across U.S. During Second Quarter of 2022 While Profits Grow," ATTOM (September 2022)

 - "Illegal Property Flipping," FBI (March 2011)

 - "WHAT IS THE 70% RULE IN REAL ESTATE?," MASHVISOR (February 2020)